In the summer of 2010 I met an amazing artist who became a wonderful friend.

 On New Year’s Eve of 2010, I cleaned my tiny studio apartment.
 I cleaned the floors, the walls and everything in between.
 I threw out all the things I’d been meaning to get rid of with the intention of clearing to create space.
-I smudged with sage as smudging cleanses the energetic space of negativity, it’s still one of my favourite practices to this day.
+I used sage to clear the space energetically, burning resins and dried plants is still one of my favourite practices to this day.
 I showered and then I meditated.
 I meditated on the past year, on my joys and successes, on my sorrows and challenges.
 I meditated on what I wanted to bring forth for 2011.

 I wrote a letter to the Universe.
 I love writing to the Universe.
 It’s my method of giving thanks for all I’ve been blessed with, sharing my intentions for the future and ordering what I want to bring into the following year.
 Letters or orders to the Universe can be written any time and about anything you can possibly desire.
 I’ve written orders about apartments, my career, relationships (I wrote one about a future partner months before the man who became my husband and I entered our romantic beginnings – coincidence?
 I think not!).
 You can literally write an order about anything.

 There are a few guidelines I’d like to offer:

 - Make a sacred ceremony out of it.
 Gather your crystals, clean your space, light some incense, call in your ancestors or guides… Whatever sacred ceremony looks like to you.
 Make it special.

 - Be as specific as you possibly can.
 Imagine it, paint the picture in your head and jot down all the adjectives you can to describe it.
 The more specific, the better.